 \subsection{Our Setting's Challenges}

-Fine-scaled perturbations like pixel-wise noises are extremely subtle and easy to be destroyed in complicated physical world.
+Fine-scaled perturbations like pixel-wise noises are extremely subtle and easy to be destroyed in a complicated physical world.
 Therefore, previous works apply large perturbation patterns, like blocks~\cite{eykholt2018robust}, lines~\cite{duan2021adversarial}, triangles~\cite{zhong2022shadows}, for attacking image classification models.
 However, segmentation models predict pixel-wise classifications, which also apply advanced multiscale architectures, skip connections, and even self-attention modules, making them robust to adversarial attacks~\cite{arnab2018robustness,kamann2020benchmarking}.
-Thus, we develop a perturbation pattern in the form of regular grids, and all elements in each grid cell are broadcasted with a shared perturbation value, to realize more robust physical attack.
+Our polarization projection involves complex physical and optical properties, which makes the creation of adversarial samples highly complex and technical.
+Thus, we develop a perturbation pattern in the form of grids, to realize a more robust physical attack.

-Normally, whitebox adversarial attacks in physical world need to simulate comprehensive effects in real world, including camera response function, camera noises, light decay, quantization effects, and so on~\cite{gnanasambandam2021optical,jan2019connecting}.
-Therefore, in order to attack a polarization-based AI model, the most proper way of generating an effective perturbation in the whitebox manner is to simulate the complete transport of light.
+Normally, whitebox adversarial attacks in the physical world need to simulate comprehensive effects in the real world, including camera response function, camera noises, light decay, quantization effects, and so on~\cite{gnanasambandam2021optical,jan2019connecting}.
+Therefore, in order to attack a polarization-based AI model, the most intuitive way of generating an effective perturbation in the whitebox manner is to simulate the complete transport of light.
 For us, polarization light travels from the polarizing projector to the object's surface, and finally to the polarization camera after being reflected by the object.
-However, as far as we know, there does not exist any method to acquire accurate pBRDF parameters in the wild.
-So, we consider a simplified setup for whitebox attacks on glass segmentation.
-We can not only construct the most reliable simulation for polarization projection on glasses in digital world, but also generate adversarial examples of high effectiveness in the physical world.
+However, it is not possible to acquire detailed scene geometry and accurate material parameters in the wild.
+So, we consider a simplified setup for our whitebox attacks.
+We can not only construct the most reliable simulation for polarization projection on glasses in the digital world but also generate adversarial examples of high effectiveness in the physical world.